onli/feedtragon/README.md

-*feedtragón* is a small self-hosted RSS-reader.
-Instead of polling feed on its own, it is using superfeedr to get updates of subscribed feeds.
+**feedtragón** is a small self-hosted RSS-reader.
+Instead of polling feeds on its own, it is using [superfeedr](https://superfeedr.com) to get updates of subscribed feeds.

 # Installation